-The enhanced public record data standards apply to new and existing bankruptcies, tax liens and civil judgment data in consumer credit reporting databases.
+The enhanced public record data standards apply to new and existing bankruptcies, tax liens and civil judgement data in consumer credit reporting databases.

-As a result, Experian, Equifax and TransUnion will no longer include the noncomplying tax liens and civil judgments on their consumer credit reports.
+As a result, Experian, Equifax and TransUnion will no longer include the noncomplying tax liens and civil judgements on their consumer credit reports.

 Once the credit bureaus remove this information, you may see your credit scores increase.

-Both TransUnion and Equifax found that about 9 percent of people in the national consumer credit databases have either a tax lien or judgment reported on their credit file.
+Both TransUnion and Equifax found that about 9 percent of people in the national consumer credit databases have either a tax lien or judgement reported on their credit file.